google/applied-machine-learning-intensive/v2/xx_misc/regular_expressions/slides.md

 # Basic Regular Expression Syntax

 <!--
-In the next few slides, we will highlight some basic regular expression rules.
-These rules are pretty easy to get your mind around and yet are very powerful.
+The next few slides will highlight some basic regular expression rules.
+These rules are relatively easy to get your mind around, yet are very powerful.
 -->

 ---